World Cup Live: Ian Darke

-Lead commentator Ian Darke has been a huge part of World Cup Live since its 2010 year.
-He has continued to work with ESPN both throughout the World Cup and various other tournaments including the USMNT qualifying matches.
+Lead commentator Ian Darke has been a huge part of World Cup Live since 2010.
+He has continued to work with ESPN both throughout the World Cup and various other tournaments, including the USMNT qualifying matches.
 His popularity has helped bring in viewers during the off-season and will continue to do so in 2014.
-He has stated before that he enjoys working with ESPN and American broadcasting such as World Cup Live and also looks forward to contributing to commentating 2014’s airings of the show.
-In past interviews, Darke has said that he respects America's ability to broadcast soccer and he enjoys helping it become a bigger part of American television.
+He has stated before that he enjoys working with ESPN and American broadcasting, such as World Cup Live, and also looks forward to contributing to commentating on 2014's airings of the show.
+In past interviews, Darke has said that he respects America's ability to broadcast soccer, and he enjoys helping it become a bigger part of American television.
 He will work with World Cup Live and ESPN but strongly believes that he will continue to work more with his homeland: Great Britain.